Practical tips to help you improve your credit rating and avoid expensive high interest loans

 Sometimes declaring personal bankruptcy can seem to be the only realistic option for anyone faced with an overwhelming amount of debt.
 However, one does need to take into account all the consequences of bankruptcy.

-Below we have identified a list of seven of the major consequences that you need to seriously think about before you choosing this extreme option.
+Below we have identified a list of seven of the major consequences that you need to seriously think about before you choose this extreme option.

 There is a possibility that your home may be sold by the official receiver to pay back the bankruptcy debts.